ferdotdeb/DebianWizard/README.md

 - **System Compatibility Check**: Ensures the script runs only on Debian-based systems (Debian or Ubuntu derivatives).
 - **Automated System Update**: Update and upgrade all system packages for the installation, without the need to do it manually before running the script.
 - **Software Installation**:
-  - **From Repositories**: Installs common utilities like `vim`, `git`, `curl`, `openssh-client`, and more.
+  - **From Repositories**: Installs common utilities like `vim`, `git`, `curl`, `openssh-client` and more.
   - **External Software (.deb packages)**: Installs Google Chrome, Visual Studio Code, and the `uv` Python package manager.
-- **Git Configuration**:
+- **Git & GitHub Ready**:
-  - **Git**: Configures your global Git username and email also establishes the default branch as main, using main aligns with modern Git hosting defaults (e.g., GitHub), avoids branch-name mismatches when pushing to remotes, and replaces the legacy master.
+  - **Git Configuration**: Configures your global Git username and email also establishes the default branch as main, using main aligns with modern Git hosting defaults (e.g., GitHub), avoids branch-name mismatches when pushing to remotes, and replaces the legacy master.
-  - **SSH**: Generates a new `ed25519` SSH key, adds it to the `ssh-agent`, and saves the public key for easy use on platforms like GitHub or GitLab.
+  - **SSH Configuration**: Generates a new `ed25519` SSH key, adds it to the `ssh-agent`, and saves the public key for easy use on platforms like GitHub or GitLab.
 - **Bash Aliases**: Sets up a collection of useful bash aliases to speed up common command-line tasks (Listed below).

 ## Prerequisites